 For many years our scientists were researching new techniques to replace potentially dangerous invasive prenatal paternity tests.
 Traditional methods, particularly amniocentesis, are known for their risks to the unborn child and pregnant women.
 These risks include fetal injuries, infections, and miscarriages.
 Non-invasive prenatal technology offered by Prenatal Genetics Center for 14 years allows accurate, convenient and safe testing for paternity and fetal gender verification.

 Has the procedure been validated by the DNA paternity testing industry?

 Testing on DNA from fetal cells in maternal blood has been highly validated by the scientific community during many years as well as by a number of DNA diagnostic laboratories (see...

 How many weeks pregnant am I?

-For our testing purposes the mother is required to be at least 10 weeks gestation for Prenatal Gender testing or 14 weeks gestation for Prenatal Paternity testing.
-If...
+For our testing purposes the mother is required to be at least 10 weeks gestation for Prenatal Gender testing and for Prenatal Paternity testing.
+If you are unsure of...